 - Elected officials seek compromise with political opponents

 - Political competition occurs without criticism of opponents’ loyalty or patriotism

 At the core of the surveys were two batteries of questions based on these statements of principle.
 In the first battery, participants were asked, “How important are these characteristics for democratic government?”
-Each respondent was presented with nine randomly selected statements to rate on the following scale:
+Each respondent was presented a subset of randomly selected statements (12 for experts, 9 for the general public) to rate on the following scale: